fpl/lovergine.com/posts/2024-08-02-the-shattered-internet.md

 Internet, because of its own worldwide success.
 Nationalisms (and let me also say different ways of seeing life, values, and our society itself) and the creation of an oligopoly of a few big companies that dominate the network.
-Companies are interested in making profit and maintaining their walled gardens with millions of users-customers locked in there.
+Companies are interested in making a profit and maintaining their walled gardens with millions of users-customers locked in there.
 This is not something new, but it is a big problem when companies have balances that are more outstanding than those of many countries.

-These centrifugal thrusts are shattering every day more the dream of the big unique and pacific network.
+These centrifugal thrusts are shattering every day more the dream of the big, unique and pacific network.
 Internet users are more and more closed in limited bubbles, because of their nationalities and cultures or the profit plans of the big corps.